evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 {% endhighlight %}
 What's our chances of stumbling across `[1,3,1,4]` now?
 I'll leave the combinatorics to you -- is `writer3` uniform across all legal programs?

-### unconditional generation is important !
+### unconditional generation is prior distribution of programs
-In program synthesis, it is _crucial_ that you have a good enough un-conditional generator.
-This generator samples programs from a **prior distribution**, `P(prog)`.
-One can use unconditional generation as a program writer as is.
+The language models covered so-far are un-conditional language models, with no way to "steer" it into different distributions.
+This is a **prior distribution** -- how programs are naturally distributed, in the absence of specifications.
+One can use the prior `P(prog)` as a program writer as is.

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/prior-synthesis.png ){: width="75%" }